 “Only do what only you can do.”

 ...and delegate everything else.
-This is way you know for a fact that everyone is working at their best potential.
+This is why you know for a fact that everyone is working at their best potential.

-✳️To be more specific: Increase you workers productivity by improving a delegation method that never goes wrong.
+✳️To be more specific: Increase your workers productivity by improving a delegation method that never goes wrong.
 FREE ACCESS: Click here.

 KEEP IN MIND

-Make sure you know what is your job and every other workers know theirs down the Responsibility Pyramid.
+⚡Make sure you know what is your job and every other worker knows theirs down the Responsibility Pyramid.
 Do YOUR job with care and hold all other workers accountable for doing the same.

-By keeping everyone in sync, constructions grow on schedule without any delays on your side.
-But if the team isn't managed properly, your construction plans can be misinterpreted will cost you time and resources.
+By keeping everyone in sync, the construction site grows on schedule without any delays on your side.
+But if the team isn't managed properly, your construction plans can be misinterpreted and will cost you time and resources.